 Did you enjoy this recipe?
 Here are a few others you might like!

 Thank you so much for following along here, friends!
 Want to see more?
 Be sure to follow ourbalancedbowl on Instagram and tag me with your photo if you end up making a recipe!
 You can also post a photo of your recipe to the Our Balanced Bowl Facebook page!
 Like a recipe that you saw?
 Follow me on Pinterest here!
 I always love to see your re-creations!
 If you do make a recipe, it would make my whole day if you were to rate and comment so I can get your feedback!
 Lots of love! – Haylie

 This Cajun Chicken Alfredo is decadent, extra easy and so super delicious!
 Loaded with spicy cajun chicken, creamy homemade alfredo sauce and extra thick noodles - it’s the perfect dinner for a cozy night in!

 - 1 cup heavy cream

 - 1/2 cup whole milk

-- 1 cup shredded parmesan cheese (not the grated!)
+- 1 cup freshly grated parmesan cheese (not the powdered kind!)